xXleowXx/gitlab-charts/doc/charts/shared-secrets/README.md

 # Using the Shared-Secrets chart

-The `shared-secrets` sub-chart is responsible for provisioning a variety of secrets used across the installation.
+The `shared-secrets` sub-chart is responsible for provisioning a variety of secrets used across the installation, unless otherwise manually specified.
 This includes:
-1. Self-signed TLS certificates, if none have been otherwise provided by a secret or cert-manager.
-1. Database encryption key
-1. Other stuff (?)
+1. Initial root password
+1. Self-signed TLS certificates for GitLab and the Registry
+1. Minio, Registry, GitLab Shell, Gitaly secrets
+1. Redis, Postgres passwords
+1. SSH host keys

 ## Installation command line options